Last Updated on Samuel Franklinby

 Cragheart Cards Detailed

-- Avalanche (Starting): We take Avalanche in our starting hand although it doesn’t generally stick around for long as its just an average card, while we are themed around creating obstacles the Cragheart has better options to create them later that are simply better either due to range initiative in addition to the creation.
+- Avalanche (Starting): We take Avalanche in our starting hand although it doesn’t generally stick around for long as its just an average card, while we are themed around creating obstacles the Cragheart has better options to create them later that are simply better either due to range or initiative in addition to the creation.

 - Backup Ammunition (Starting): A solid card in our arsenal with the top providing an ideal setup before we unleash all of our ranged attacks in a final room to effectively double our damage output.
 While there are many potential cards to utilise this Massive Boulder is generally your best option and players should be aware that any ranged attack will spend the four charges so plan carefully.
 The bottom move also gives this card plenty of utility until the point you want to active this and provides another potential enhancement if you want more move although lower in the priority list compared to other enhancements.